Fixed vs Variable Rate Business Loans

 The rate on a variable interest rate loan mirrors the market, which means a loan with this type of interest may have different monthly payments from one month to the next.
 However, in a stable economy, the payment amounts may not fluctuate significantly.

-Another challenge with a variable rate loan is that you won’t know what the total cost of your loan will be until you’re done making payments.
-With a fixed interest rate, you always know exactly what you’re paying month-to-month and the total cost of the loan.
+Another challenge with a variable-rate loan is that you won’t know what the total cost of your loan will be until you’re done making payments.
+With a fixed interest rate, you always know exactly what you’re paying each month and the total cost of the loan.

 Types of small business loans that may come with variable rates include: